Best Black Friday TV deals of 2019: get a television today for less

 RCA 50-inch 4K Ultra HD Roku Smart TV:

-An excellent budget option, the RCA 50-inch 4K TV is on sale for just $219.99.
+An excellent budget option, the RCA 50-inch 4K TV is on sale for just $263.67 – although, you should note that it was previously on sale for $219.99.
 The smart TV has the Roku experience built-in so you can stream from apps like Netflix, Hulu, Amazon Video, and more.

 View Deal